HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/site_manager_samples.md

 In this example, you can edit page properties such as the Site Area properties, CSS, and the Multilingual System Text.

-1. Go to the page you want to edit and click the **Content menu** icon on the upper right corner.
+1. Go to the page you want to edit and click **Content menu** icon on the upper right corner.

 2. Click **Open Edit Form**.
 A new window appears where you can modify the properties of the page you are working on.